-On average it takes around 6 months to develop a mobile app.
+On average, it takes around 6 months to develop a mobile app.
 It takes a lot of resources to deliver the app on time.
 However, there are ways to optimize the testing process to reduce the overall time taken to release the app.
-Parallel testing is one of the ways that is commonly used to meet the deadlines.
+Parallel testing is one of the ways that is commonly used to meet deadlines.
 Let’s understand how it’s done.

 What is parallel testing?

 Parallel testing is the best way to save time and effort while testing the new version of the application.
 The legacy version of any app can be tested with the same input synchronous to the latest version on the same device.
 Another way is to test the same version of the app on different devices with different specifications.
 This can be done on multiple devices to save time multifold and it is helpful in cross-browser and compatibility testing.